tjd1234/cmpt120fall2022/lectures/lecture6/lecture6notes.md

 5. super digital hamster treat dryer
 ```

+The idea is to make a template for the structure of a product name, e.g. each
+name in the example follows the template "<modifier1> <modifier2> <noun>
+<verb>".
+For each modifier, noun, and verb, create a list of interesting
-The idea is to use `random.choice` to chose random words from different lists,
+words.
+Then use `random.choice` to chose random words from the lists, and
-and then to combine them in a grammatically plausible way to sound like a
-product name.
+print the results using the template.

 See a sample solution in [random_products.py](random_products.py).